shuuse/ChatTDD/README.md

 # ChatTDD

-ChatTDD is a Python utility designed to assist developers in building Test-Driven Python code.
-By leveraging the OpenAI API, ChatTDD automates the generation of function code and corresponding tests based on a simple textual description of the desired functionality.
+ChatTDD is a utility designed to help developers create Test-Driven Python code using Langchain and OpenAI.
+By entering a description of the functionality you need, ChatTDD will generate pytest code for that function.
+Additionally, it allows you to review and validate the generated test code using different models from OpenAI.

 ## Installation